Export Requirements by Country and Jurisdiction (N-Z)

 DAH desires NOAA to inspect and certify the products being sent to Vietnam.
 Firms should join the Seafood Inspection Program as approved establishments.
 DAH requires a pre-shipment clearance process for each shipment to Vietnam.
 However, our Program policies and procedures are understood and DAH has agreed to its terms.
 This means that, depending upon your level of participation in our Program, not every shipment must be lot inspected.

-Firms shipping products destined for reprocessing and re-export are not required to be on the SIP approved establishment or DAH list, however, a certificate is still required.
-The statement “Product is intended for reprocessing and re-export only.” will be entered on the certificate.
+Firms exporting products intended solely for reprocessing and re-export are not required to be listed on the SIP Approved Establishment List or the DAH list.
+However, an export health certificate is still required.
+In these cases, the following statement will be included on the certificate:

-Per Decree 15 on Food Safety, All dietary supplements and food ingredients fall under MOH’s (Ministry of Health) jurisdiction and are not subject to registration with DAH.
-These products are subject to self-declaration or are exempt per the info below.
+Under Decree 15 on Food Safety, dietary supplements and food ingredients fall under the jurisdiction of the Ministry of Health (MOH) and are not subject to DAH registration requirements.

 Tolerances or Guidelines